FatCandy/cv-data/en_experience/latest.md

 **_Project_**: Region Stockholm:
 *Android app for use in public kiosks*
 * Developed native Android app using JetPack Compose
-* Integrated app with MobileIron to enable remote enterprise management of app
+* Integrated app with MobileIron to enable remote enterprise management

 **_Project_**: Göteborg Stad:
 *Web AR experience to celebrate the Göteborg's 400-year anniversary*
-* Developed web app using 8thwall and A-Frame
+* Developed web app using 8thWall and A-Frame

 **_Project_**: OnTag Scorekort: